The Bankrate promise

 Does the order matter when listing schools on the FAFSA?

 Generally speaking, the order you list schools on the FAFSA does not matter; schools will not have access to your ranked list, so they cannot make decisions based on where you’ve placed schools.
-However, some states do require that you list an in-state school in one of the top slots in order to be considered for state aid.
+However, some states require that you list an in-state school in one of the top slots to be considered for state aid.
 You can find details on these states on the Federal Student Aid website.

 What if my school isn’t available on the FAFSA?